Hello, I am Miss Lou Lou the Principal and founder of the Glittery Tapping Wonderland!

 I started our lovely dance school in 2003, teaching from a local church hall in Parkdale.
 As my classes grew, my husband Mr. Steve and I decided to set up a studio in Mordialloc.
 We soon set up two other studios in Glen Huntly (which had moved from St Kilda) and our Northcote studio.
 Prior to that, I had founded Miss Lou Lou’s Tap Dancing Academy situated in Richmond, which I had started way, way back in the mid 1980’s.
 I sold the school when I moved to Los Angeles to marry my husband-to-be Steve Kearney.

-So I have been doing this for nearly 30 years!
+So I have been doing this for over 30 years!

 What I have founded all of my dance schools on is positivity, creativity and to have a good laugh whilst learning to dance.
 I went through many dance schools and after finishing a class, I left feeling worthless and hopeless.
 I always just wanted to dance, laugh and enjoy what I was learning, the elation of dancing with music whether I was good or bad.
 I never felt that.
 Stifled by boring music, uninspiring teachers left me feeling disillusioned.